tremor-rs/tremor-www/src/pages/faqs.md

 Tremor is currently being extended with clustering support based on the RAFT protocol specification, ring-based topologies and V-Nodes inspired by riak-core from Basho Technologies.

 Tremor is also a system of plugins, or a framework.
-Although it is in production for only 50+ production use cases, it is designed to be easily extended, bent or stretched to other purposes.
+Although it is in production for only 50+ production use cases, it is designed to be extended, bent or stretched to other purposes.

 ## When not to use Tremor?